jasonras82/DevMtn-Travels/README.md

 ####

-Next, go ahead and create a controller for the packages,booked and locations views
+Next, go ahead and create a controller for the packages, booked and locations views

 Create three new files, which are listed below, and place them in the controllers folder.